spryker/spryker-docs/_drafts/oryx/orchestration/app.md

 ## Interact with plugins

 If you need to access some of the registered plugins, depending on your requirements towards the plugins, you can use the `findPlugin` or `requirePlugin` API.
-If your code needs a plugin to work, and you cannot provide feasible fallback without it, use the `requirePlugin` API.
+If your code needs a plugin to work, and you cannot provide a feasible fallback without it, use the `requirePlugin` API.
 If the plugin is not registered with the Oryx application, it throws an error.
-Otherwise, you can use `findPlugin`.  which may return `undefined` in case the plugin is not available in which case you must design your code to handle the fallback logic.
+Otherwise, you can use `findPlugin`.
+If a plugin is not available, it returns `undefined`, in which case you need to design your code to handle the fallback logic.

-Both methods expect a plugin class reference or plugin name string to resolve the plugin.
+Both methods expect a plugin class reference or a plugin name string to resolve the plugin.

 Example for getting plugins: